bspaans/python-mingus/sphinx_build/html/_sources/doc/wiki/tutorialFluidsynth.txt

 ﻿Tutorial 1 - Playing Containers with FluidSynth
 ===============================================

-`FluidSynth` is a MIDI synthesizer which uses !SoundFont (.SF2) files to generate audio.
-To work with this module, you'll need the !FluidSynth library (usually packaged with the stand-alone program) and a nice instrument collection (look here: http://www.hammersound.net, go to Sounds -> Soundfont Library -> Collections).
+`FluidSynth` is a MIDI synthesizer which uses SoundFont (.SF2) files to generate audio.
+To work with this module, you'll need the FluidSynth library (usually packaged with the stand-alone program) and a nice instrument collection (look here: http://www.hammersound.net, go to Sounds -> Soundfont Library -> Collections).

-== Importing !FluidSynth ==
+== Importing FluidSynth ==